sonatype-nexus-community/vscode-iq-plugin/README.md

 [![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/sonatypecommunity.vscode-iq-plugin?color=blue&label=VS%20Marketplace&logo=visual-studio-code&style=flat-square)](https://marketplace.visualstudio.com/items?itemName=SonatypeCommunity.vscode-iq-plugin)
 <a href="https://circleci.com/gh/sonatype-nexus-community/vscode-iq-plugin"><img src="https://circleci.com/gh/sonatype-nexus-community/vscode-iq-plugin.svg?style=shield" /></a>

-Sonatype's VSCode extension allows you to surface and remediate issues in your project's dependencies without every leaving your development environment.
+Sonatype's VSCode extension allows you to surface and remediate issues in your project's dependencies without ever leaving your development environment.

 Any developer can use the extension for free against our publicly available [OSS Index](https://ossindex.sonatype.org/) vulnerability database while our commercial users can connect to [Sonatype's Nexus IQ Server](https://www.sonatype.com/nexus-iq-server) to evaluate against organizational policy.
-Drill down into all of your dependencies to examine each package version for violations to determine whether you should upgrade or move to a different package at a glance.
+Drill down into all of your dependencies to examine each package version for violations to determine whether you should upgrade or move to a different version at a glance.

 ## Supported Formats